Comprehensive BRCA Program for Men and Women

 Genes and Cancer

 Cancer starts when certain cells in the body grow out of control and the body’s normal regulatory mechanisms are not working properly.
 All cancers develop as a result of mutations or changes in your cells’ genes.
-But most of these changes are not passed on through the family.
+Most of these changes are not passed on through the family.
 Only about 5 percent to 10 percent of cancers are caused by hereditary mutations—genetic mutations that can be passed on through generations.

 About the BRCA Genes